"Precious treasure and oil are in a wise man's dwelling,

 Go look at last month’s utility bills.
 Look for things like electricity and natural gas.
 How much of your monthly spending does this make up?
 Could it be lower?

 According to the Bureau of Labor Statistics, the average American household with a married couple and at least one child spent $5,321 per year on utilities.
-Where does your household stack up?
+Where does your household stack up for energy bills?

 It’s a guarantee that your family is going to spend money on energy every month.
 This is an opportunity to work on something that will always be a part of your budget.
 Here’s some easy things you can do to trim your family’s energy costs this month and every month thereafter.